PotassiumES/potassium-es/README.md

 # PotassiumES

-*NOTE* We're just now breaking ground on this project and there's a lot to do.
+**NOTE** We're just breaking ground on this project and there's a lot to do.
 Go look at the [Projects Section](https://github.com/orgs/PotassiumES/projects) to see what's happening and how you can help!

 ## Project goals